zahra-ove/React-16-Tutorial-Notes/README.md

 ```

 9. class in javascript -> name in PascalCase mode

+10. `zen coding` techniques:

+example: type this line in any IDE : `table.table>thead>tr>th*4` and then press `Tab` on keyboard.

+11.the component that owns a piece of the state, should be the one modifying it.